 3) Mapping the pandemic

-At the back-end of last year, Google Maps ran an update that shows coronavirus outbreaks by region with clever, colour-coded layers that display on top of map visuals.
+At the back end of last year, Google Maps ran an update that shows coronavirus outbreaks by region with clever, colour-coded layers that display on top of map visuals.
 It gives an average of new infections per 100,000 and flags whether cases are rising or falling.
 It also shows the density (number) of cases with a traffic light-like system that ranges from red to grey.
 It’s being rolled out to mobile apps and will be supported globally, with data coming from reputable sources such as John Hopkins (the US research university that tracks covid cases) and the WHO (World Health Organisation).

-It comes after a move last summer, where public transport routes were updated with information relating to pandemic delays, healthcare facilities were flagged near users needing testing.
+It comes after a move last summer, where public transport routes were updated with information relating to pandemic delays, and healthcare facilities were flagged near users needing testing.